 REF 2021 is the UK’s system for assessing the excellence of research in higher education providers.
 The outcomes are used to inform the allocation of around £2 billion per year of public funding for universities’ research.
-30 years ago, the UK was the first country to undertake rigorous assessment of university research quality.
+30 years ago, the UK was the first country to assess the quality of university research.
 Today, the UK is still seen as a leader in this area.

 REF was first carried out in 2014, replacing the previous Research Assessment Exercise.
 Research England manages the REF on behalf of all the four UK higher education funding bodies.
-The funding bodies’ shared policy aim for research assessment is to secure the continuation of a world-class, dynamic and responsive research base across the full academic spectrum.
+The funding bodies’ shared policy aim for research assessment is to maintain a world-class, dynamic and responsive research environment across all higher education providers.

 NTU submitted a total of 39 impact case studies to the REF 2021.
 Our impact case studies were highly rated: 86% of our research impact was rated as 'world-leading' or 'internationally excellent' in terms of quality.
 Our impact case studies demonstrate how research undertaken at NTU has benefitted the economy, society, culture, public policy or services, health, the environment, and quality of life, beyond academia.